 How to Create a Staging Site for WordPress Manually

-To manually create a staging site, follow these steps:
+Steps to manually create a staging site:

-- Log in to your hosting account and create a subdomain or subdirectory for your staging site.
+• Log in to your hosting account and create a subdomain or subdirectory for your staging site.

-- Install WordPress on your subdomain or subdirectory.
+• Install WordPress on your subdomain or subdirectory.

-- Use a migration plugin like Duplicator or All-in-One WP Migration to copy your live website to your staging site.
+• Use a migration plugin like Duplicator or All-in-One WP Migration to copy your live website to your staging site.

-- Once your staging site is set up, you can start testing changes and updates.
+• Once your staging site is set up, you can start testing changes and updates.